Mapping Bangladesh

-Mapping Bangladesh (ম্যাপিং বাংলাদেশ) is an online based community in Bangladesh constituted of mappers working to develop digital mapping system through contributions of citizen cartographers on Google Map Maker.
+Mapping Bangladesh (ম্যাপিং বাংলাদেশ) is an online-based community in Bangladesh constituted of mappers working to develop a digital mapping system through contributions of citizen cartographers on Google Map Maker.

 History

-Google opened up Google Map Maker, a public cartography project, to a collaborative community effort in certain territories in June, 2008.
+Google opened up Google Map Maker, a public cartography project, to a collaborative community effort in certain territories in June 2008.
 Bangladesh was open for editing on 28 September 2008.

-Mapping Bangladesh community was co-founded by Google and Altaf-Uz-Zaman on 17 January 2012.
+The Mapping Bangladesh community was co-founded by Google and Altaf-Uz-Zaman on 17 January 2012.
 Afterwards, it started working with a view to uniting all mappers (citizen cartographers) across the country under one community.
-The community aimed at teaching citizen cartographers how to map features on Map Maker, provided a ground for discussion about local conventions and engaged in discussions about how to best represent the country digitally to the world by means of Google Maps.
+The community aimed at teaching citizen cartographers how to map features on Map Maker, provided a ground for discussion about local conventions, and engaged in discussions about how to best represent the country digitally to the world by means of Google Maps.

-Many of the Internet users in Bangladesh do not have mastery of English, as such many of the local mappers could not follow the Map Maker Help section in English given by Map Maker.
-Being the first ever Map Maker based community in Bangladesh, Mapping Bangladesh created a site composed fully in local language (Bengali) with illustrated tutorials, pictorials and videos for mappers to understand better how Map Maker works and how to use this online tool.
-Creation of the local Map Maker based tutorial site led to some serious mapping activity across the country increasing the number of members of the community from just a few to several hundred as of 2013.
-Mapping Bangladesh community is praised and claimed to be one of the most organized mapping communities across Map Maker by other country-based Google Map Maker Communities.
+Many of the Internet users in Bangladesh do not have mastery of English; as such, many of the local mappers could not follow the Map Maker Help section in English given by Map Maker.
+Being the first ever Map Maker-based community in Bangladesh, Mapping Bangladesh created a site composed fully in the local language (Bengali) with illustrated tutorials, pictorials, and videos for mappers to understand better how Map Maker works and how to use this online tool.
+Creation of the local Map Maker-based tutorial site led to some serious mapping activity across the country, increasing the number of members of the community from just a few to several hundred as of 2013.
+Mapping Bangladesh community is praised and claimed to be one of the most organized mapping communities across Map Maker by other country-based Google Map Maker communities.

-Vision

-To develop the most detailed digital map of Bangladesh on Google Maps with as much accuracy as possible gathering local knowledge of everyone from across the country under one community.

 Type of activity

-Mapping Bangladesh focuses on digital mapping using the online based mapping tool by Google Inc. called Google Map Maker (GMM).
-Users require a computer, broadband internet, spare time and knowledge of their respective neighborhood to be able to contribute to Google Maps of Bangladesh.
+Mapping Bangladesh focuses on digital mapping using the online-based mapping tool by Google Inc. called Google Map Maker (GMM).
+Users require a computer, broadband internet, spare time, and knowledge of their respective neighborhood to be able to contribute to Google Maps of Bangladesh.
 They can add or edit features on Map Maker as well as review features edited by others using only their local knowledge.